dirakx1/MoneyOnTangle/bussiness-case-study.md

 * Our main focus could be micro paymets or micro transfers.

-* Finantial Workflow
+* Proposed finantial Workflow

 * 1. Cellphone .
-Transfi ya
+Transfi ya (an ui in top of trasnfiya)
-* 2. Knowing the amount.
+* 2. Easygiro/Transfiya should give us the amount to transfer.
-* 3. Transfering an amount to Our IOTA - blockchain wallet.
+* 3. Transfer that amount to Our IOTA - blockchain wallet.
 * 3.A Also another posibility could be transfering to a normal bank account and then this could be claim at a physical point.
 (Efecty / servientrega.
 Know the regulations.
+Show them the soluttion . with demo.
-* 4. Going back to transfi ya.-. if needed. if not transfer to blackchain wallet.
+* 4. Going back to transfiya - Easygiro. if needed. if not transfer to blackchain wallet.
-* 5. User could know the trazability of the transaction.
+* 5. Advantages: User could know the trazability of the transaction.